 - If at all possible, add sprinkles.

-- 1/2 cupnatural cocoa powder (NOT dutch processed)
+- 1/2 cup natural cocoa powder (do not use Dutch processed)

-- To assemble cake, put a dollop of frosting on your cake plate or stand, and center one of the cakes on it.
+To assemble cake, put a dollop of frosting on your cake plate or stand, and center one of the cakes on it.
 This holds it in place.
 Put a large portion (1/2 cup, more if you prefer) of frosting on top and spread into an even layer.
 Add the second layer of cake.
 Put the rest of the frosting on top of the cake layer and spread it across the top, then wiggle the excess down the sides to cover.
-(Obviously I am not an expert on cake decorating.
-For a fantastic tutorial on easy, pretty frosting technique, go here)

 - Store leftovers in an airtight container for up to 3 days.